antvis/G6/docs/manual/middle/nodeGroup.en.md

 The `title` for a group can be a string or an object:

-- When the `title` is a string, it indicates the text content of the group title.
+- When the `title` is a string, it indicates the text of the group title.
 The styles and the position are fixed;
 - When the `title` is an object, users are able to define the styles and position for the group title.
 The object contains:
-  - text: required, a string indicates the text content of the group title;
+  - text: required, a string indicates the text of the group title;
   - offsetX: the x offset of the title, `0` by default;
   - offsetY: the y offset of the title, `0` by default;
   - stroke: the stroke color.
 The `fill`, `fontSize`, and other [Text Attributes](/en/docs/api/properties/TextProperties).